xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 #### 8. LLaMA 70B + online + Helix

-The model placement has already been generated in (7).
+The real system config has already been generated in (7).
 On the host and worker machines, run the following command:
 ```bash
 python step5_start_host.py helix llama70b online        # on host machine